QwenLM/Qwen2.5/docs/source/deployment/tgi.rst

 Quantization for Performance
 ----------------------------

-Qwen2 come with both GPTQ and AWQ model.
-You can run them with additional --quantize flag .
+Qwen2 comes with both GPTQ and AWQ models.
+You can run them with additional `--quantize` flag .
-TGI can also serve quantized qwen models, for example Qwen/Qwen2-0.5B-Instruct can be ran with "--quantize gptq"
+TGI can also serve quantized Qwen models, for example, Qwen/Qwen2-0.5B-Instruct can be ran with `--quantize gptq`

 .. code:: bash